Relationship Values: Your Needs and Her Needs

 Here’s how…

-One of our tiniest yet mightiest eBooks (a mere 3 pages of content) is called the “Relationship Values Workbook.”
+One of our tiniest yet mightiest downloadable workbooks is called “Relationship Magic.”

 To make it easy for you to think about what your needs are, what you most value and desire as the result of being in a relationship, I listed nearly 100 values to make it easy to choose.